Skip to main content

 How Do GINA and HIPAA Protections Compare?

 While both laws protect health-related information, they have different scopes and triggers.
-GINA offers targeted protection for genetic data, while HIPAA provides broad protection for all within covered entities.
+GINA offers targeted protection for genetic data, while HIPAA provides broad protection for all health information within covered entities.
 Understanding their specific domains clarifies the safeguards at play when you complete a health risk assessment.

 Feature GINA (Genetic Information Nondiscrimination Act) HIPAA (Health Insurance Portability and Accountability Act)